The Children’s Online Privacy Protection Act (COPPA)

 The vagueness has only increased as the internet has progressed into once unforeseen territory.
 The massive changes in the new realities of our web-based world have led to the FTC’s announcement that they are reevaluating rules propagated under COPPA.
 As part of the process, the agency requested comments from the public.
 As a sign of the many views around COPPA, the agency received more than 175,000 comments.
 Many of these comments are from YouTubers who have concerns about how COPPA’s current interpretation has harmed their earning potential and exposed them to enforcement action.
 In addition, some of the website’s most prominent creators put out a call to action for comment submission.
 Such a concerted communal effort explains why past requests for feedback during the last review of COPPA (2013) resulted in only slightly more than 500 comments.

-There is also pressure from lawmakers on the FTC to update the rules concerning COPPA.
-For example, in 2022, Senator Markey (who authored COPPA), Senator Richard Blumenthal, and Representatives Kathy Castor and Lori Trahan sent a letter to the FTC urging for an update to the rule.
+Legislators also pressured the FTC to update the rules concerning COPPA.
+For example, in 2022, Senator Markey (who authored COPPA), Senator Richard Blumenthal, and Representatives Kathy Castor and Lori Trahan sent a letter to the FTC urging an update to the rule.

 What To Do And What Comes Next